ASCP Announces $5000 Nina Schooler Early Career Research Award

 2. One page letter of support from an on-site faculty mentor.
 The on-site faculty mentor is not required to be an ASCP member.

 3. Funding proposal to support a research project.
-The proposal should be no more than 2 single-spaced pages.
+The proposal should be no more than 1,000 words, strictly enforced.
 For research proposals, please outline as follows:

 i.
 Background and Significance